 I don't remember what was said next.
 I do remember there was shouting and tears and probably spitting.
 That was something I did then.
 When everything seemed horrible and beyond my control, I spit.
 Soon Uncle Andrew gave me a bad haircut, a hard spanking, and a talk about boys growing up without fathers needing discipline.

 When we left the next day, Uncle Andrew said, "Bring your little girl back for a haircut and a spanking any time."

-But mostly I wanted to know why my mom, who was still angry with me, had let him spank me.
+But mostly, I wanted to know why my mom, who was still angry with me, let him spank me.

 "Well, I hate him.
 I hope I never see him again."

-“If you talk like that again, I'll spank you.
-One day you'll understand and you'll be thankful.”
+"If you talk like that again, I'll spank you.
+You'll understand someday, and you'll be thankful."

-Years later when it happened that a man I was dating turned out to be from Uncle Andrew's town and congregation, I told him the story about the haircut and the spanking.
+Years later, when a man I was dating turned out to be from Uncle Andrew's town and congregation, I told him the story about the haircut and the spanking.

 "Really?"
 He asked, "I always thought he was a sweet guy, but I can see it.
 He was awfully stern with those kids.
 Did you ever find out about the chocolate?"

 And it's true, I didn't.

 We returned to our cinder block house without a basement or a father's discipline.
 I decided Uncle Andrew had probably just come down with food poisoning in whatever country he was in during the war.
 And later, when he didn't want to talk about diarrhea, everyone reconciled his stubborn silence with something unquestionably sacred.